bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-add.md

 - examples are missing (there should be three examples - curl, js, php)
 - response in case of error is missing
 - response in case of success is missing
-- add a description that access permission can be checked using a special method
+- add a description that access permission can be checked with a special method

 {% endnote %}